CodingItWrong/reactnativetesting.io/src/pages/reactadvanced22/index.md

 ## Setting Up the Repo

-We will be adding tests to a pre-existing exercise GitHub repo [intro-to-rntl-exercises](https://github.com/CodingItWrong/intro-to-rntl-exercises).
+We will be adding tests to a pre-existing exercise GitHub repo, [intro-to-rntl-exercises](https://github.com/CodingItWrong/intro-to-rntl-exercises).

 Clone the repo locally: